 Disadvantages of Earning Money with Survival Jobs

 Getting a survival job is not always the best option after you arrive in Canada.
-Survival jobs have long and tiring shifts that leave you with little time and energy to continue your job search.
+Survival jobs can leave you with little time and energy to continue your job search.
 At the same time, survival jobs often give you a feeling of self-satisfaction or ease.
 This is because they don’t require you to do a lot of thinking and the tasks you have to do are generally easy.

 When both of these factors are combined, newcomers often give up on their job search after a few years of doing survival jobs.
 The longer you keep a survival job, the harder it will become for you to find a job in your profession.

 Another big disadvantage of doing survival jobs in the long term is experience.
 At first, it might sound illogical, but doing a survival job for a long time can actually hurt your Canadian experience.

 Earning money with a survival job for a short period of time is good for building Canadian experience.
 However, when you do such a job for a long time, employers might be hesitant to hire you as you have been doing only a survival job for the past few years.
 Any experience you might have had in your profession will count as older work experience and may not be taken into consideration.

 “As a skilled newcomer to Canada often the biggest shock to your career trajectory is realizing that it takes time to secure work in your field of expertise.”Linda Ryan, National Program Manager, BCCA-Integrating Newcomers

 Then, of course, there is the matter of income.
 Survival jobs earn you an annual income of around $30,000 to $50,000.
 Depending on where you live in Canada, this income probably won’t be enough to save up for a down payment and buy a house.